-Bryan holds an individual AV peer review rating through Martindale-Hubbell and has been named an Oklahoma Super Lawyer in Business Litigation for several years.
-In addition, Bryan is a member of the firm's Recruitment & Diversity Committee.
+Bryan holds an individual AV Preeminent peer review rating through Martindale-Hubbell and is a member of the firm's Recruitment & Diversity Committee.
 He also presently serves as Vice Chair of the Civil Procedure and Evidence Committee of the Oklahoma Bar Association.

 Bryan obtained the following results for clients:

 - Numerous reversals of family court judgments on appeal to the Oklahoma Court of Civil Appeals and Supreme Court, including affirmation of the value of a business on means other than those utilized by the trial court.

 - Obtained settlements of two decade-long water territory disputes.